-For best results in maintaining product quality practice the rule: FIRST IN, FIRST OUT.
+For best results in maintaining product quality, practice the rule: FIRST IN, FIRST OUT.
 This means you use the oldest products first and the newest products later.
-A good practice in the home is to place the newly purchased products in back of the same products already on the shelf.
+A good practice in the home is to place the newly purchased products behind the same products already on the shelf.
 It may help to write purchase dates on products without “open dates” on the package.
 Follow recommended storage times for the refrigerator and freezer.

 - Keep freezer temperature at or below 0 °F. A good indication of proper temperature is that ice cream will be frozen solid.

 - Use moisture-proof, freezer-weight wrap.
 Examples are foil, freezer bags, and freezer paper.
 Label and date all packages.

 - Food stored beyond the recommended time will be safe to eat, but eating quality (flavor and texture) and nutritive value will be less.

 - Use a thermometer to check that temperature remains between 34 and 40 °F at all times.
 Avoid frequently opening the refrigerator door, especially in hot weather.

 - Wrapping perishable food prevents the loss of flavor and the mixing of flavor and odors.

 - Raw meat, fish, poultry, shucked shellfish, and shrimp should be wrapped securely, so they do not leak and contaminate other foods.
 Place the store packages in a leak-proof plastic bag or place the package on a plate to contain any juices.
 Clean up leaks with warm soapy water and sanitize with a solution of 1 teaspoon chlorine bleach to 1 quart water.